fhildeb/lukso-node-guide/docs/guides/maintenance/problem-scanning.md

 :::tip

-By default, the [LUKSO CLI](https://github.com/lukso-network/tools-lukso-cli) opens the default internal JSON RPC ports for the Nethermind and Besu client, while restricting their use for Erigon and Geth clients due to their JavaScript console and broader functionality.
-If you're using Geth or Erigon, you will first have to adjust the client-configuration to allow all data packages from being read.
+By default, the [LUKSO Network Configuration](https://github.com/lukso-network/network-configs) allows a variety of JSON RPC modules for the Nethermind and Besu client, while restricting their use for Erigon and Geth clients due to their JavaScript console.
+If you're using Geth or Erigon, you will first have to adjust the client-configuration to allow the regular data packages from being accessed.

 :::